Josh012006/PRODIGY_FS_05/README.md

 I've hosted it on vercel but there is a slight problem with file management as I use fs module to manage images.
 But vercel only allow reading of files.
 I plan to solve it later by hosting the medias on AWS if possible.
 Here is the link: https://connexia.vercel.app/

-But you can see a demo on this linkedin post:
+But you can see a demo of the app run locally on this linkedin post:

 ## Hope you enjoy
 Have fun, leave a star if you like please and any contribution or improvement is welcome.